 - Updating personal information.

-Digital banking is the future and it’s important to build high-quality digital banks and online financial services.
+Online banking is the future and it’s important to build high-quality digital banks and online financial services.
 How can you do that?
 Let’s discuss all the important details you need to know and keep in mind when starting a digital bank.

 What does it take to build a virtual bank?
 Key points to consider